Download general terms and conditions in pdf format

 Article 15 - Payment

-1. Unless otherwise specified in the agreement or additional conditions, the amounts owed by the consumer must be paid within 14 days after the start of the reflection period, or if there is no reflection period, within 14 days after the conclusion of the agreement.
+1. Unless otherwise stipulated in the agreement or additional conditions, the amounts owed by the consumer must be paid within 14 days after the start of the reflection period, or if there is no reflection period, within 14 days after the conclusion of the agreement.
 In the case of an agreement for the provision of a service, this period starts the day after the consumer has received confirmation of the agreement.

 2. In the sale of products to consumers, the consumer may never be obliged in general terms and conditions to prepay more than 50%.
-When prepayment is agreed, the consumer cannot assert any rights regarding the execution of the relevant order or service(s) before the agreed prepayment has taken place.
+When prepayment is agreed upon, the consumer cannot assert any rights regarding the execution of the relevant order or service(s) before the agreed prepayment has taken place.

 Article 16 - Complaints Procedure